-Most times, public agencies in Maryland maintain the best public records search database.
+The Maryland Public Information Act (PIA) allows individuals to access public records from both local and state government agencies in the state.
+As a result, most of these public agencies in Maryland maintain the best public records search database.
 Although, finding the best public records search database depends heavily on the type of record and the agency in charge.
 For instance, the Maryland Department of Public Safety and Correctional Services maintains an online sex offender registry for members of the public.
 Residents can search and obtain sex offender information in any area by using the search combinations on the database.
 Examples of such combinations include address, city, zip, zip plus, offender address type, and more.
-The Montgomery County Department of Correction and Rehabilitation provides online access to inmate records within its jurisdiction.
+In addition, the Montgomery County Department of Correction and Rehabilitation provides online access to inmate records within its jurisdiction.
 Similarly, the Maryland Judiciary maintains an online case search database that enables interested persons to access different court records in the state.
 Interested persons who wish to obtain Maryland court records can search using party type, case number, case type, the court system, county, filing date, and any other search combination available.

 How Long Does It Take to Obtain a Maryland Public Record?

-Requests for public records in Maryland may take as long as 10 days to up to 30 days.
+Maryland residents and non-residents can access public information maintained by any local or state agency in the state as long as it is not exempted by law.
+A Public Information Act request in Maryland may take as long as 10 days to up to 30 days.
 Under the PIA, public agencies must respond to public records requests within 10 to 30 days of receiving the requests.
 However, a public agency may require extended time to provide access to the records requested.
 Typically, a response will inform the requester if the request is accepted or denied.
 A response for an accepted request may include an estimated cost of obtaining the record.
 In the case of a denied request, the response shall include a written statement explaining the decision to deny the request.